cimex9/my-ml-models/README.md

 ### 1. Handwritten digits classification trained on MNIST database (with a web canvas).
 > **Note.**
+>
 > The model was trained on an image dataset where the digits are centered.
 Currently, there is no logic on the client side to "centralize" handwritten digits before inference; therefore, the results may be inaccurate if the digits deviate from the center.
 >
-> Additionally, other forms of input image (canvas) transformation may be required before inference.
+> Additionally, other forms of input image (canvas) transformations before inference may improve the results.

 ![docs/images/mnist_prediction_3.png](docs/images/mnist_prediction_3.png)